Educating and Cultivating Servants for Christ

 CVCA aims to create a Christian school community characterized by transforming relationships that produce a lived-out faith in the lives of our students.

-The foundation of our Mission and Vision, it is our hope and expectation that these values will define our school community.
+At the foundation of our Mission and Vision, it is our hope and expectation that these values will define our school community:

 Christ-Centered Education: An education based on the authority of the Word of God and the supremacy of Christ